NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

-5. Maintainability and evolvability of the system:
+5. The Maintainability and the  evolvability of the system:

    ​    Maintainability and evolvability of the system involves continuous improvement of the system which means the code needs to be well documented for the understanding of the team and the required data(CSV files) for the system should also be updatable as well as future handoff to client so they can build upon the application and understand how it works.

-6. Usability of the program:
+6. The Usability of the program:

    ​    The system should ensure ease of use to the end user.
 The layout of the system should be easy to perceive and components developed should carry necessary information required to guide the end user to attain the information he/she seeks from the system.